 3. The ribbon might be hidden - If you do not see the ribbon, but you do see Site Actions in the top left corner, click on Site Actions and select "Show Ribbon" or click "Edit Page" directly from the Site Actions dropdown menu.

 5. Your browser is not compatible - If you try to click in the main content area, but nothing happens it may be because you're using a version of Internet Explorer that is not compatible with SharePoint.
-Try using Firefox or Chrome.
+Try using Mozilla Firefox or Google Chrome.

 I created a page and didn't publish it, and now I can't find it.